INCF/neurohdf/doc/source/hierarchy.rst

 Similarly, for the root-convention coordinate system, the meaning of the axes are:
 ( ("Right","Left"), ("Upwards","Downwards"), ("Forwards", "Backwards") )

-We need the Spatial Ontology IDs: http://obofoundry.org/cgi-bin/detail.cgi?id=spatial
+We use the `OBO Spatial Ontology <http://obofoundry.org/cgi-bin/detail.cgi?id=spatial>`_ as identifiers.

 The affine transformation not only specifies the orientation of the axes, but also the location of origo.
 This corresponds to the translation (the translational part of the affine) of origo from the root-convention coordinate system to the *Region* origo.